ERAS Support Services for Letter WritersERAS Support Services Overview AAMC's Letter of Recommendation Portal Assistance

 4. My file is too big to upload.
 How can I reduce the file size?

-The maximum file size accepted for upload to AAMC’s LoR Portal is 500,000 bytes (500 KB).
+The maximum file size accepted for upload to AAMC’s LoR Portal is 1 MB (1,000 KB).
 If you try to upload a file that is larger than this, you will receive an error message.
-This size limit is set by the ERAS software and is the same limit that must be met by all Dean’s offices uploading LoRs to ERAS.

 Many factors contribute to the file size of your letter, but the length of the actual letter likely is not the reason your file is too large.
 Images, colors, and the version of Adobe Acrobat you may be using are the main factors in a large PDF file.
 Here are some tips to keep your LoR file size small: